tvarovski/BetterBeeswarm/README.md

 # BetterBeeswarm

-This repository contains a modified `Beeswarm` class from `seaborn`, which will automatically decrease the spacing of scatter datapoints untill no points fall into the `Beeswarm` "gutters".
+This repository contains a modified `Beeswarm` class (swarmplot or swarm) from `seaborn`, which will automatically decrease the spacing of scatter datapoints untill no points fall into the `Beeswarm` "gutters".

 ## Installation